Focus and Coverage

 Bylines: It is the responsibility of the person submitting the paper to ensure that all authors approve the inclusion of their names on the byline.
 In addition, whenever the name of a coauthor is removed from, or added to, the byline of a paper after the date of submission, we must have a signed concurrence of that coauthor before publication.

-Copyright: Biomicrofluidics requires that copyright be assigned to the AIP Publishing.
-It is a tradition of long standing that submission to the Journal implies that the work has neither been copyrighted, nor accepted for publication elsewhere.
-Since copyright transfer is required before publication, electronic acceptance of the Transfer of Copyright Agreement during the submission process can prevent unnecessary delays.
+Copyright: Authors publishing in Biomicrofluidics will retain copyright and are required to complete an exclusive license to publish agreement.
+It is a tradition of long standing that submission to the Journal implies that the work has neither been previously copyrighted nor accepted for publication elsewhere.
+Since completion of the License to Publish Agreement is required before publication, electronic acceptance of the Agreement during the submission process can prevent unnecessary delays.
 Biomicrofluidics also requires authors to inform the editors if a paper has been previously submitted to another journal, whether or not it is currently active with that journal.

 Submission of manuscripts that contain patentable ideas is at the author's risk, and neither BMF nor the AIP Publishing assumes any responsibility in this regard.